sjfen/Sex_differences_rsfMRI_in_infancy/README.md

 Note: The code found in this directory is not intended to be directly applied to new applications and is shared as a basic reference for the analysis conducted for this paper

-Definitions to code names and pipeline diagram can be found in the attached document: code_guide.pdf
+Definitions to code names can be found in the attached document: code_guide.pdf